yudho/cloud-sandbox-accounts-generator/README.md

 CREATING ACCOUNTS AND USERS
 1. Run create_aws_accounts.sh to create AWS accounts.
 Change the range in for-loop bracket {} as necessary to define how many accounts you need
 2. Run create_account_alias.sh to generate alias to your accounts
-3. Set AWS_USER_PASSWORD environtment variable and run create_users.sh
+3. Set AWS_USER_PASSWORD environment variable and run create_users.sh
 4. Run check_aws_accounts.sh to check whether accounts and users were created, and to list IAM users.

 RESTRICTING ACCESS FOR USERS - IMPORTANT!!!